lopezzuluagaj3-collab/Trabajo-celula-2/README.md

 What is each part? index.html: here you see the main interface of MiniOS. apps/: contains the different applications, each one is an HTML file. styles/: contains the CSS file to style MiniOS.

+development team
+Juan Diego
+Yolanda
+Brayhan
-development team Juan Diego Yolando Brayhan Juan Jose Pablo
+Juan Jose
+Pablo